starsbeyond/beyond-the-frontiers/README.md

 Souls have to follow the orders of the commanders, otherwise commanders may terminate the *connection* or replace it with another soul from the pool.

 ##### Pool
 Pool is a collection of souls available for commanders to stream into units.
+Commanders don't have a direct access to souls in the pool, but they merely can request a non-particular soul from it.

 ### Ranking
 Every player, bothj commanders and souls, have their own rank in a faction.
 The once chosen faction can't be changed.
 Ranking is calculated automatically and extensive statistics is being collected.